iDigitalFlame/ThunderStorm/docs/Quickstart.md

 ```

 This is the basic config file that will get you started easily.
 This configuration
-will work well on Windows and will need some tweaking for any *nix system.
+will work well on Windows, but will need some tweaking for any *nix system.

 > See the file JetStream [example.conf](../jetstream/example.conf) for more configuration
 > examples.